derekmaciel/StrawberryBot/README.md

 For the audio plugin you will need:

-* youtube-dl
 * ffmpeg or avconv

-On Debian, you can install them with:
+On Debian, you can install it with:

 ```
-$ sudo apt-get install youtube-dl avconv
+$ sudo apt-get install avconv
 ```